How to Start a Home Kitchen Business in Dubai

 A Dubai Municipality inspector will physically visit your kitchen and check it against the UAE Food Code.
 Most home kitchens fail the first inspection — not because of cooking skill, but because of infrastructure.
 Fix these before you call the inspector.

-🔍 What Inspectors Actually Check This is the checklist inspectors use.
-Every single item below has caused failed inspections.
-Be honest with yourself — don't invite the inspector until you're ready.
+🔍 What Inspectors Actually Check Every item below has caused failed inspections.

 • Dedicated food preparation area Must be separate from personal cooking/eating areas.
 A physical divider or clearly designated zone is required.
 You cannot prep food on the same counter where family meals are made simultaneously.